 Building Healthy Relationships

-Our Building Healthy Relationships program seeks to work towards stopping violence through early intervention.
+Our Building Healthy Relationships program seeks to stop violence through early intervention.
 With integrated components for elementary, middle and high school, we help students build the social-emotional skills they need to treat one another with respect and dignity as they mature.

 Children in grades K-5 are learning how to get along with others and manage their behavior in the classroom and on the playground.
 Incorporating games and role-playing, we work with children at this age on self-awareness, self-management, relationship skills and responsible decision making, specifically: